BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 * Is the social awareness of hacking processes clarified throughout the organization?
 D
 * Is a lifelong learning process introduced that includes a reward system for IT-Security?
 G
 * *There are workshops for employees to learn how to minimize there own security risks?
-* Is Security discussed in all departments at a regular basis?
+* Is security discussed in all departments at a regular basis?